Loss of Appetite

 - Don’t be discouraged if foods you always loved don’t appeal to you right now.
 This is not uncommon during treatment.
 You may find new foods interesting and again, just keep trying as things can change from day to day.

-- Go to a buffet and sample different foods.
+- Go to a buffet and sample different foods as long as your are not neutropenic.

 Eat when have the most hunger